The truth about food and medicines.

 If overall death rates are supposed to be falling, why are incidence rates still on the rise?
 Dr. Mercola believes the answer is simple: the 40-year “war on cancer” has been a farce.

 Make no mistake, cancer is big business.
-Dr. Mercola hits out at Big Pharma claiming that the cancer epidemic is a dream for them.
-Their campaigns to silence cancer cures have been fierce.
 The cancer industry is spending virtually nothing of its multi-billion dollar resources on effective prevention strategies, such as dietary guidelines, exercise and obesity education.
 Instead, it pours its money into treating cancer, not preventing or curing it.

-As with all medically approved accepted techniques and tools, there comes with it a web of interrelationships between the politicians who approve the grant money, the research institutes who parcel out that money to their laboratories, the interest groups and other economically driven relationships between government and business that drive the approval of any new breakthrough in medicine.
-There is much more to it than just trying to save lives.
+Furthermore, there is a web of interrelationships between the politicians who approve the grant money, the research institutes who parcel out that money to their laboratories, the interest groups and other economically driven relationships between government and business that drive the approval of any new breakthrough in medicine.

 HOW TO REDUCE THE RISK